-Ngatia lives in the village of Kheda of Khobar municipality.
+Natia lives in the village of Kheda of Khobar municipality.
 She is a mother of three and grandmother of two.
 All three generations live together in their modest house.
 The family’s main source of income is a small plot of land where they grow bay laurel trees, fruits and potatoes to sell.
-Ngatia’s husband is unemployed, but he can often find odd jobs to help support the large family.
-A significant amount of the burden of household finances lies on Ngatia and their children.
+Natia’s husband is unemployed, but he can often find odd jobs to help support the large family.
+A significant amount of the burden of household finances lies on Natia and their children.
 The income they receive is hardly enough to make ends meet and cover basic needs.

 Then a business idea arose from CWS’s partner in Georgia, Rural Community Development Association.
 What if those bay laurel trees could help generate extra income, fight energy poverty and protect the environment all at once?